alexclare/endora/README.md

 what you did with it (favorite, ban, skip, or just plain old listen), and endora will alter the behavior of your station accordingly.

-And to reiterate: this program only hands out recommendations. **Music not included**
+And to reiterate: this program only hands out recommendations. **Music not included.**

 LICENSE
 -------